The simple answer

 When to ask for care

-Ask a dentist or doctor about dry mouth if it is persistent, worsening, or affecting eating, swallowing, speaking, sleep, or comfort.
+Ask a dentist or doctor about dry mouth if it is persistent, worsening, or affecting eating, swallowing, speaking, or comfort.
 Also ask for care if dryness comes with mouth sores, signs of infection, new tooth sensitivity, frequent cavities, or a burning feeling.

 If the timing seems connected to a medication, bring the medication list to your appointment.
 The answer may involve adjusting care around the medicine, but medication changes should come from the prescribing clinician.